Annapurna Circuit Trek Nepal: Itinerary, Map, Cost and More

 Descent: 460 m

 After breakfast we start trekking to Chamje.
-This will take us about 6 hours.
-The trail goes flat for the first part then climbs steeply and the path is cut into the sheer cliff-face some 200-300m above the riverbed.
-Eventually we descend to the stone village of Jagat (1330m.) situated on a shelf which juts into the precipitous Marsyangdi valley.
-Now the trail begins to observe small ups and down to Chamje through the forests.
+This will take us about 7-8 hours.
+The trail goes flat for the first part then climbs steeply.
+The path is cut into the sheer cliff-face some 200-300m above the riverbed.
+Eventually we descend to the stone village of Jagat (1330m) situated on a shelf which juts into the precipitous Marsyangdi valley.
+Here the trail goes up and down to Chamje through the forests.

 Chamje